Reliability study of series and parallel systems of heterogeneous component lifetimes under proportional odds model: Introduction

 \section{Introduction}

-There is an extensive literature on different stochastic orderings among order statistics where the observations come from different family of distributions.
-Some of these contributions are due to \cite{bala}, \cite{bon}, \cite{dyks}, \cite{fang1,fang2}, \cite{gupta}, \cite{khale1}, \cite{khale2}, \cite{koch1,koch2}, \cite{kund}, \cite{li}, \cite{misra}, \cite{pledg}, \cite{zhao2,zhao3}.
+There is an extensive literature on different stochastic orderings among order statistics where the observations come from a different family of distributions.
+Some of these contributions are due to \cite{bala}, \cite{bon}, \cite{dyks}, \cite{fangl}, \cite{fang1,fang2}, \cite{gupta}, \cite{kaya}, \cite{khale1}, \cite{khale2}, \cite{koch1, koch2}, \cite{kund}, \cite{li}, \cite{misra}, \cite{nada}, \cite{patr}, \cite{zhao2,zhao3}, \cite{zhao4}, \cite{hkfn,hkfn2}, and the references therein.
 A one-to-one correspondence between an order statistic and the lifetime of a $k$-out-of-$n$ system is well known.
 A $k$-out-of-$n:G$ system (generally called $k$-out-of-$n$ system) is a system consisting of $n$ components which survives as long as at least $k$ of the $n$ components survive.
 Let $X_{k:n}$ be the $k$th smallest order statistic corresponding to the random variables $X_{1},X_{2},...,X_{n}$, $k=1,2,...,n$.
-Then the lifetime of a $(n-k+1)$-out-of-$n:G$ system corresponds to the order statistic $X_{k:n}$.
-So, $X_{n-k+1:n}$ represents lifetime of an $k$-out-of-$n:G$ system.
+Then the lifetime of an $(n-k+1)$-out-of-$n:G$ system corresponds to the order statistic $X_{k:n}$.
+So, $X_{n-k+1:n}$ represents the lifetime of a $k$-out-of-$n:G$ system.
 In particular, $X_{1:n}$ and $X_{n:n}$ represent lifetimes of the series and the parallel systems, respectively.
 The proportional odds (PO) model introduced by \cite{benn} is a very important model in survival analysis context, mainly for its property of convergent hazard functions.
-The PO model, as discussed by \cite{benn} and latter by \cite{kirmani} guarantees that the ratio of hazard rates converges to unity as time tends to infinity.
+The PO model, as discussed by \cite{benn} and later by \cite{kirmani}, guarantees that the ratio of hazard rates converges to unity as time tends to infinity.
 This is in contrast to the proportional hazards model where the ratio of the hazard rates remains constant with time.
-The convergent property of hazard functions makes the PO model reasonable in many practical applications as discussed by \cite{benn}, \cite{kirmani} and \cite{ross}.
-They also noticed that assumption of constant hazard ratio is unreasonable in many practical cases.
-For more applications of PO model one may refer to \cite{coll}, \cite{dinse}, \cite{kirmani}, \cite{pett}.
+The convergence property of hazard functions makes the PO model reasonable in many practical applications as discussed in \cite{benn}, \cite{kirmani} and \cite{ross}.
+They have also noticed that assumption of constant hazard ratio is unreasonable in many practical cases.
+For more applications of PO model one may refer to \cite{coll}, \cite{dinse}, \cite{kirmani}, \cite{pett} and the references therein.
 Let $X$ and $Y$ be two random variables with distribution functions $F(\cdot)$, $G(\cdot)$, survival functions $\bar{F}(\cdot)$, $\bar{G}(\cdot)$, probability density functions $f(\cdot)$, $g(\cdot)$ and hazard rate functions $r_{X}(\cdot)=f(\cdot)/\bar{F}(\cdot)$, $r_{Y}(\cdot)=g(\cdot)/\bar{G}(\cdot)$ respectively.
 Let the odds functions of $X$ and $Y$ be defined respectively by $\theta_{X}(t)=\bar{F}(t)/F(t)$ and $\theta_{Y}(t)=\bar{G}(t)/G(t)$.
-The random variables $X$ and $Y$ are said to satisfy PO model with proportionality constant $\alpha$ if $\theta_{Y}(t)=\alpha \theta_{X}(t)$.
+The random variables $X$ and $Y$ are said to satisfy PO model with proportionality constant $\alpha$ if $\theta_{Y}(t)=\alpha \theta_{X}(t)$, for all $t$, where defined.
 It is observed that, in terms of survival functions, the PO model can be represented as where $\bar{\alpha}=1-\alpha$.
 From the above representation we have